Places to Visit in Montreux and

 Start the day with a stroll along the promenade (though it is even more charming in the evening).
 Montreux has the most beautiful, gorgeous promenade I have seen in Switzerland in the daytime.

-Once you have “done” all that you can visit the lovely Chateau de Chillon, which is one of the most popular sights in the region.
+One of the best place to visit in Montreux, or probably the main one, is the Chateau de Chilean.
+Once you have strolled and rested at the promenade you can visit the lovely Chateau de Chilean, which is one of the most popular sights in Montreux.

 Chateau de Chillon is visible from Montreux promenade, and there are plenty of signs to direct you.